ferrilab/ferrilab/guide/afterword.md

 Thanks for reading!
 We hope this guide was useful to you.

-**Please** feel both welcomed and encouraged to ask us any clarifying questions, or to [file an issue][0] if any of it is confusing or even send a PR if you have improvements!
+**Please** feel both welcomed and encouraged to ask us any clarifying questions (contact information for myrrlyn is in the `CONTRIBUTING` document), or to [file an issue][0] if any of it is confusing or even send a PR if you have improvements!

 Ferrilab has been a work of intensely deep focus and research for over four